ChrisPHardin/FoxhoundAI/README.md

 _OpenAI_

--API secret can be generated here: https://platform.openai.com/account/api-keys
+1. API secret can be generated here: https://platform.openai.com/account/api-keys

-The secret should be placed in the quotes on lines 1567 and 1588, With Bearer before it.
+2. The secret should be placed in the quotes on lines 1567 and 1588, With Bearer before it.
 Example "Bearer sk-888888888"
 </sub>

 **2. Add OST files matching filenames in ostlist.txt to Content\ost**